-Hurricane wind speed is often used to infer the damage potential of a hurricane, but aside from the effect wind has on storm surge, it is does not account for damage associated with flooding.
+130-156 4 snapped or uprooted and power poles downed.
+Fallen trees and power poles will isolate residential areas.
+Power outages will last weeks to possibly months.
+Most of the area will be uninhabitable for weeks or months.
+Catastrophic damage will occur: A high percentage of framed homes will be destroyed, with total roof failure and wall collapse.
+Fallen trees and power poles will 5 > 157 isolate residential areas.
+Power outages will last for weeks to possibly months.
+Most of the area will be uninhabitable for weeks or months.
+Source: National Hurricane Center/NOAA wind has on storm surge, it is does not account for damage associated with flooding.
 Even low category storms can still pose a substantial risk of flooding.
 For the purpose of this plan, hurricane wind is not considered, as only hurricane impacts associated with flooding are evaluated.